Boba Shop Case Study: Pearl Lemon Boba

 Pearl Lemon Boba was built and launched two months after Pearl Lemon Cafe, so they have a very shared foundational story.

-As our first ever cafe build, there was plenty of learning opportunities along the way with things both done very right and with room to improve- making Pearl Lemon Cafe the best team that could help with a coffee consulting project; we have seen it all and then some.
+As our first cafe build, there were plenty of learning opportunities along the way, with things both done very right and with room to improve—making Pearl Lemon Cafe the best team that could help with a coffee consulting project; we have seen it all and then some.

 The owners were from the UK (Deepak) and Southern France (Axel).
-Their goal was to have a lemon-based theme, especially colour-wise and pictures and in dispensers to fit the overall Pearl Lemon Brand Image.
+Their goal was to have a lemon-based theme, especially colour-wise, pictures, and dispensers to fit the overall Pearl Lemon brand image.

 The Scope of Work

 With a budget of £20,000, the Pearl Lemon Boba bubble tea shop project had to be done affordably but as high-end as possible.
-This cost would include designing the cafe, purchasing equipment and initial supplies.
+This cost would include designing the cafe and purchasing equipment and initial supplies.

 The goal was to have a boba shop that embodied the bright lemon yellow Pearl Lemon as a company keeps while maintaining a chill space where people could grab a milk tea or sit at the cafe